Beharasaikumar/onionweb/README.md

 ## 📂 Project Overview

-The Zomato Clone provides users with the ability to explore various restaurants dynamically pulled from a data source, manage their profile information, and view restaurant details.
+The onion Clone provides users with the ability to explore various restaurants dynamically pulled from a data source, manage their profile information, and view restaurant details.
 This project emphasizes **full-stack development**, integrating a responsive frontend with a robust backend.

 ### Key Features